NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 # Running The Script
 There are two main ways to run the script.
-The first is to just provide the script with a directory to start from.
-The script will then read every file in that directory and all subdirectories.
-The second way is to provide the script with the FSx for ONTAP file system data endpoint and the volume name.
+The first is to just provide the script with a directory to start from using the -d option.
+The script will then read every file in that directory and all its subdirectories.
+The second way is to provide the script with the FSx for ONTAP file system data endpoint with the -f option and the volume name with the -v option.
 The script will then attempt to mount the volume if it isn't already mounted.
 If it does mount it, it will mount it read-only and unmount when it is done.